Roku Gin review

 Roku combines six Japanese botanicals with a range of eight more ‘traditional’ gin botanicals.
 It has a six-sided bottle, and Roku means six in Japanese.
 We weren’t familiar with some of the Japanese botanicals at work before trying Roku.
 It does have quite a citrus hit to it.
 Those more traditional gin botanicals seemed to dominate at first, but it then got more delicate the more we tried it.

 In fact, this is quite a subtle gin overall.
 There’s a light spiciness, and that citrus hit we mention isn’t a full-blown punch.
 If you’ve ever tried a Japanese whisky, you’ll already know that Japanese spirits often have a very harmonious quality.
 On the nose, the gin is light and floral, with hints of cherry blossom and green tea.
 On the palate, the gin is full of juniper and citrus notes, with a subtle hint of spice that lingers in the mouth.
 The balance of botanicals is perfect, with none overpowering the other, creating a well-rounded and complex taste profile.

 How to serve Roku Gin

 Drink Roku Gin with a good quality tonic and ice.
 We liked it best with a fresh lime garnish.
+The ice and citrus notes bring out the flavours of the gin and enhance its aromatic qualities further.
 We also thought Roku Gin worked well with elderflower tonic, but weren’t hugely keen to try it with the ginger sticks, ice and tonic that is suggested as the perfect serve.
 We thought the ginger would likely dominate what, to us, is a light gin.
-Let us know in the comments if it works for you though, and we’ll give it a another attempt.
+Let us know in the comments if it works for you though.

 Buy Roku Gin UK